hartwigmedical/scripts/peach/README.md

 Note that an asterisk does not indicate that every value is actually possible.
 For instance, calls that do not match any variants from the panel JSON can only be observed calls, not inferred calls.
+Furthermore, if there is no matching variant in the panel JSON, then PEACH does not know what the correct v38 reference allele is, so it would be unknown whether the reference alleles wrt v37 and v38 are identical.

 Let's call these calls with both v37 and v38 details *full calls*.